-The FemSTEM Symposium is a collaboration between me and Professor Andrea Bruder (Chair and Associate Professor of Math and Computer Science at Colorado College) that we designed to illustrate how the interdisciplinary study of power and inequity necessitates pedagogical and scholarly collaboration among intellectuals in myriad fields within and outside of the academy, not just those that may be more obviously connected than others.
+The #FemSTEMSymposium is a collaboration between me and Dr. Andrea Bruder (Associate Dean of the Faculty and Associate Professor of Math and Computer Science at Colorado College) designed to illustrate how the interdisciplinary study of power and inequity necessitates pedagogical and scholarly collaboration among intellectuals in myriad fields within and outside of the academy, not just those that may be more obviously connected than others.

-The symposium includes free lectures that are open to the Colorado College and Colorado Springs communities and convergence classes co-hosted by Colorado College professors across disciplines that are designed to help us better examine the crises of our times, particularly those relevant to the relationships between feminism, science, technology, engineering, and mathematics.
-Hence, by featuring and engaging voices and experiences that are often marginalized, we hope this symposium will inspire critical discourse that will encourage civic and political engagement locally, nationally, and globally.
+The symposium includes free and open lectures and convergence classes co-taught by Colorado College professors across disciplines intended to help audiences better examine the crises of our times, particularly those relevant to the relationships between feminism, science, technology, engineering, and mathematics.